 The Montessori primary curriculum is tried and true, scientifically tested to meet the social, emotional, and academic needs of the child throughout their development.
 Our classroom environments include the full range of Montessori learning materials for the development of sensory perception, literacy, and mathematical understanding.
 Outcomes of the curriculum include hard skills such as reading, writing, and math, as well as soft skills such as functional independence, self-regulation, and task persistence.
 The curriculum also offers opportunities for imaginative exploration leading to confident self-expression.

 Uninterrupted Activity Time

 GLM is an authentic Montessori school offering uninterrupted activity time in all of our primary classrooms.
 The children are not tightly scheduled by the adults and are free to choose activities that interest them.
-They are guided by their teachers, who are always carefully tracking where the child is in the curriculum, using a digital record keeping system.
+They are guided by their teachers, who carefully track where the child is in the curriculum using a digital record keeping system.
 Montessori philosophy is now strongly supported by current research showing that people perform better when they have control over their physical environment and are free from interruptions.

 Highly Qualified Teachers

 At GLM, all of our lead teachers and many of our support staff have post-graduate level Montessori training.
 They are warm, caring, and committed to the well being of each individual in their care.
 Their role is to connect the children to their environment, showing them how to use the material, as well as being a source of interesting, actionable information.
 They work with the children individually and in groups, and facilitate freedom in the classroom by helping set guidelines and limits.
 GLM offers many opportunities to our teachers for ongoing professional development.
 We are a strongly connected community of life-long learners.